tbazin/tbazin.github.io/notes/gce.md

 ### Mounting drive

-Code available to format drive on this page: https://cloud.google.com/compute/docs/disks/add-persistent-disk
+Code available to format drive on this page: [Adding and formatting drives]

 #### Properly creating the `/mnt/disks` folder